investindex/Small/README.md

 It is frequently recommended to ask whether an advisor is a [fiduciary](https://www.nerdwallet.com/article/investing/fiduciary), which in the US means they're obligated to act in your best interest.
 This is a good question to ask, but you should never feel comforted that an advisor's interests are actually aligned with yours simply because they have a fiduciary obligation.

+If you're motivated enough to read a detailed guide like this, it's likely that you should seek professional advice only for specific needs, rather than broad, continuous financial planning.

 &nbsp;

 [Click here for the next section — Practical information for execution](https://github.com/investindex/Practical)